detached/docker-dashing/README.md

 2. place your dashing files to the `dashboard` folder or create a new `dashing new dashboard`
 3. run `docker build -t mydashing .`

-To startup your application run
+To start your application run

     docker run -p 80:8080 mydashing